-To submit your Self-Assessment tax return, you must be registered with HMRC by the October 5 following the end of the tax year.
-If you have rental income in the tax year ending April 5 2020, for example, you will need to register as a landlord with HMRC by October 5 2020.
+To submit your Self-Assessment tax return, you must be registered with HMRC by the 5th of October following the end of the tax year.
+If you have rental income in the tax year ending 5th April 2021, for example, you will need to register as a landlord with HMRC by 5th October 2021.

-The deadline for your online tax return would then be midnight on January 31 2021.
-If you would rather file a paper tax return, you must send it to HMRC by midnight on October 31 2020.
-You’d then pay any tax you owe on January 31 2021 – regardless of the method, you used to file.
+The deadline for your online tax return would then be midnight on the 31st January 2022.
+If you would rather file a paper tax return, you must send it to HMRC by midnight on the 31st October 2021.
+You’d then pay any tax you owe on 31st January 2022 – regardless of the method, you used to file.

 HMRC will charge an automatic £100 fine if you fail to file your Self-Assessment tax return on time.
 You will have to pay more if it is later and you will also be charged interest on any late payments to HMRC.
 You can calculate your estimated penalty for late Self-Assessment tax returns and payments here.

-You may also need to make an advance payment towards your next Self-Assessment tax bill (known as a payment on account) on the January 31.
-You may also need to make a second payment on account on the July 31.
-That being said, it is important to note that due to coronavirus (COVID-19), you could defer your second payment on account for the 2019/2020 tax year to January 31, 2021, if you are:
+You may also need to make an advance payment towards your next Self-Assessment tax bill (known as a payment on account) on the 31st of January.
+You may also need to make a second payment on account on the 31st of July.

 Allowable expenses for landlords